 Citrus desserts are simply refreshing.
 These blueberry lemon bars are not only quick to whip up, but will also disappear just as quickly with its lemony filling and crunchy top.

-But most importantly, these lemon bars are super easy to whip up.
+- Easy peasy: These bars are super easy to whip up.
 You only need is one mixing bowl and silicone spoon to mix everything.
-No fancy equipment necessary.

 Ingredients you need

-- Lemon juice and grated zest: You need fresh lemons to make these lemon bars.
-You could use bottled lemon juice but the zest is super crucial for the lemony flavor.
+- Lemons: You need fresh lemons to make these lemon bars.
+You could use bottled lemon juice, but the zest is super crucial for the lemony flavor.

 - Blueberries: I usually use fresh blueberries, but you can use frozen.
 Just thaw the frozen berries and discard the liquid.
 You can also use raspberries or blackberries.